jlangch/venice/doc/readme/openai2.md

 ### OpenAI credits

-You need to create a create a payment method and add some credits.
+You need to create a payment method and add some credits.
 Navigate to [platform.openai.com](https://platform.openai.com/settings/organization/billing/overview):
-1. Click on "Payment methods" to a payment method
+1. Click on "Payment methods" to add a payment method
 2. Click on "Add to credit balance" to top up your credit
 3. Click on "Credit Grants" to check your current credit grants